aimeos/macro/README.md

 ## Why macros

-In applications, frameworks or libraries which are build for customization it’s necessary to add overwrite existing functionality to be able customize its behavior.
+In applications, frameworks or libraries which are build for customization it’s necessary to allow overwriting existing functionality to be able customize its behavior.
 This is where macros are very handy because they can add custom code using closures.

-Using the PHP Macro package, you can also allow users to overwrite methods in base classes without forcing your users to extend these classes.
-The PHP Macro package uses **NO reflection** or other hacks, just **pure PHP methods** :-)
+With the PHP Macro package, you can also allow users to overwrite methods in base classes without forcing your users to extend these classes.
+The PHP Macro package uses **NO reflection** or other hacks, just **pure PHP methods**.

 There are some pros and cons when compared to class based depencency injection: